 Country music just wouldn't be the same without duets.
 The blending of voices, the lyrical back-and-forth, and creative collaboration between country singers have created some of the best musical moments in country music.
-From Alan Jackson and Jimmy Buffett's "It's Five O'Clock Somewhere," to Keith Urban and Carrie Underwood's "The Fighter," to Lionel Richie and Shania Twain's "Endless Love," and Merle Haggard and Jewel's "That's the Way Love Goes," there are countless incredible country duets that deserve a place on your personal playlist.
+From Alan Jackson and Jimmy Buffett's "It's Five O'Clock Somewhere," to Keith Urban and Carrie Underwood's "The Fighter," to Lionel Richie and Shania Twain's "Endless Love," Merle Haggard and Jewel's "That's the Way Love Goes" and David Frizzell and Shelly West's "You're the Reason God Made Oklahoma" (later performed by Blake Shelton and Miranda Lambert), there are countless incredible country duets that deserve a place on your personal playlist.

 12. Chris Stapleton and Morgane Stapleton, "You Are My Sunshine"

 Chris and Morgane Stapleton are two of the best voices in country music right now.
 The couple had been singing together for years before Chris Stapleton's breakout album Traveller made them both into household names.
 On "You Are My Sunshine," Morgane takes center stage with Chris providing backing vocals.
 Their powerhouse voices bring new life to the 70-year-old country song.

 11. Vince Gill and Patty Loveless, "My Kind of Woman/ My Kind of Man"